KevinBatdorf/code-block-pro/readme.txt

 == Screenshots ==

 1. Quickly swap over themes in the editor
-2. A view from the front end with the copy button
+2. An example view from the front end

 == Changelog ==